Access Cisco Global Launchpad

 You can also press the F12 key to open the Developer Tools panel.

-The Developer Tools panel is displayed, similar to the following window.
+The Developer Tools panel is displayed, similar to this window.

 Step 4